- How it Works

 November 9, 2017

-Refractive errors are one of the most common and correctable causes of visual impairment in the U.S. They occur when the eye cannot focus light properly on the retina.
-About 42% of Americans ages 12-54 are nearsighted (myopia), an increase from 25% percent in 1971.
-Farsightedness (hyperopia) is far less common, impacting just 5-10% of people in the U.S. Both of these are refractive errors – a person who is nearsighted can see close objects clearly, but has more difficulty seeing distant objects.
-Conversely, a person who is farsighted sees distant objects clearly but has problems seeing close objects.
-People often get confused when it comes to more technical details and refractive correction numbers/abbreviations.
-Here’s a summary and explanation of both.
+Refractive errors are one of the most common and correctable causes of visual impairment.
+This happens when the eye cannot focus light properly on the retina, which is the light-sensitive tissue lining the back of the eye.
+Nearly 42% of Americans ages 12-54 are nearsighted (myopia).
+This is an increase from 25% percent in 1971!
+Farsightedness (hyperopia) is far less common.
+It affects just 5-10% of people in the U.S. Both of these are refractive errors – a person who is nearsighted can see close objects clearly but has more difficulty seeing distant objects.
+A person who is farsighted can see distant objects clearly but has problems seeing close objects.

-Myopia occurs when the eyeball is too long from front to back or the cornea (clear front cover of the eye) is steeply curved.
-As a result, the light entering the eye focuses in the front of the retina (light-sensitive tissue lining the back of the eye), instead of on its surface.
-In about 10% of people with myopia, the condition progresses in severity.
+Nearsightedness occurs when the eyeball is too long from front to back, or when the cornea (clear front cover of the eye) is steeply curved.
+When this occurs, the light entering the eye focuses in front of the retina, instead of on its surface.
+In about 10% of nearsighted people, the condition progresses in severity.
 Signs of myopia include:

-Hyperopia occurs when the eyeball is too short from front to back, the cornea is not curved enough, or the lens sits farther back in the eye than normal.
+You are farsighted when your eyeball is too short from front to back, the cornea is not curved enough, or the lens sits farther back in the eye than normal.
 As a result, light entering the eye focuses behind the retina, rather than directly on its surface.
-Farsightedness impacts many infants at birth, however, they grow out of it and far more children end up nearsighted due to environmental factors.
-Signs of hyperopia include:
+Many infants are farsighted at birth, however, they grow out of it and far more children end up nearsighted due to environmental factors.
+Signs of farsightedness include:

-Visual acuity is typically performed at the beginning of an eye exam using a standardized Snellen chart placed or projected 20 feet away on a wall.
-For near vision, a small chart is held 14 inches from the face.
-Progressively small letters are read, one eye at a time, until you can no longer clearly distinguish them.
+A doctor uses a standardized Snellen chart placed 20 feet away to test visual acuity.
+During the exam, you read progressively small letters, one eye at a time until you can no longer clearly distinguish them.
 “Normal” or 20/20 vision means you can clearly read specific letters from 20 feet away.
 If you have 20/40 vision, this means you can read letters from 20 feet that most people see clearly when they are 40 feet away.
-The EyeQue Insight is a new at home visual acuity screener that allows anyone ages 6 and above to check clarity of vision in under 3 minutes.
+The EyeQue Insight is an at-home visual acuity screener that allows anyone ages 6 and above to check the clarity of vision in under 3 minutes.
 This number only indicates visual acuity, so a different measuring device is required to obtain a prescription correction.

-You have a piece of paper with mysterious numbers and abbreviations, indicating your eyeglass or contact lens prescription, however, you have no idea what this means.
 A diopter is a standard unit of measurement on eyeglass prescriptions.
-A negative diopter number specifies nearsightedness and a lens that minimizes things.
-Conversely, a positive number indicates farsightedness and a lens that magnifies objects.
-Simply put, a diopter designates how powerful a lens is needed to properly focus light on a person’s retina.
-A 1.50 to -7.00 diopter signifies mild to moderate myopia.
+A negative diopter number specifies nearsightedness.
+A positive number indicates farsightedness.
+A diopter designates how powerful a lens is needed to properly focus light on a person’s retina.
 Many people have astigmatism in addition to myopia or hyperopia.
-In astigmatism, the cornea has a curvature imperfection, or the lens is distorted, resulting in both near and far objects appearing blurry or distorted.
+In astigmatism, the cornea has a curvature imperfection, or the lens is distorted, resulting in both near and far objects appearing blurry.